NOTES FOR CONTRIBUTORS

 Articles submitted to Printmaking Today should be original contributions.
 If the article has been submitted elsewhere, this should be disclosed.
 Printmaking Today may be interested in reprinting relevant articles or to arrange exchanges of articles between publications.
 The original publisher/publication will be credited alongside such articles.

-Articles should be submitted by e-mail or on disk; an accompanying typed, double spaced hard copy for the editor's reference is advised.
+Articles should be submitted by e-mail, WeTransfer or Dropbox; an accompanying typed, double spaced hard copy for the editor's reference is advised.
 Feature articles vary in length.
-News pieces are unlikely to exceed 500 words.
-Profiles of artists are c.1000 words (two pages) with 4-6 images.
-Technical/practical articles (eg print techniques, workshops) may be c.1700 words with 6-8 images (two pages) or c.850 words with 3-4 images (one page).
+News pieces are unlikely to exceed 300 words.
+Profiles of artists are c.1200 words with 8- 10 images.
+Technical/practical articles (eg print techniques, workshops) may be c.1000 words with 6-8 images (two pages) or c.450 words with 3-4 images (one page).
 See below for image submission details.
 Word length must be agreed with the editors prior to the article being commissioned.

 Limits on space mean that Printmaking Today always prefers preview to review pieces (unless the exhibition being reviewed is touring, for example).

-Footnotes should be typed at the end of the MS and numbered consecutively.
+Footnotes should be avoided whenever possible and the reference included within the body of the text.
+Footnotes will count towards the overall word count.
+This does not include websites and social media links, which should always be provided.
+When unavoidable, footnotes should be typed at the end of the MS and numbered consecutively.
 The relevant number should be placed in the text at the end of the passage to which it refers.
 References to previously published work must give the name of the author(s), editor(s), compiler(s) and publisher, with the place and date of publication.
 In the case of works by many hands/compilations, page references are required.
 Simple in-text references may take the form 'Simmons, 1972, 23-35; Christie ed.
 1960', in parentheses at the end of the appropriate sentence.
 References to journal articles must give, in addition to the page numbers, the full title of the journal, volume number, date and place of publication; simple in-text references as above.

 Book reviews.
 The following information must be supplied at the head of the review: author / editor, title, place of publication, publisher, date of publication, number of pages, price, ISBN.
 At the foot of the review the reviewer's name and affiliation should be given.